CLIOPATRA: Extracting Private Information from LLM Insights: Experimental Evaluation

 \section{Experimental Evaluation}

 We now present a comprehensive experimental evaluation of \attack.
 First, we introduce the datasets and target chats we use to evaluate our attack, as well as the LLMs we test \clio on.
-We then evaluate the effectiveness of \attack and present an ablation study across a variety of settings and hyperparameters.
+We then evaluate the effectiveness of both stealthy and non-stealthy \attack and investigate the impact of the total number of chats analyzed.
 Finally, we experiment with two main mitigations and evaluate their robustness to our attack.